What is a fireback?

 Four reasons to choose a fireback

-Antique Dutch fireback behind a stove in an old Dutch fireplace
+Antique Dutch fireback positioned behind a stove in a traditional Dutch fireplace

-Antique German firebacks behind a modern wood-burning stove
+Antique German firebacks placed behind a contemporary wood-burning stove

 2 | Choosing a fireback for better radiant heat